OpenSWATH/documentation/docs/openswath.rst

 Installation
 ------------
 OpenSWATH is completely integrated into `OpenMS
 <http://www.openms.org>`_.
 We suggest to always use the most current development version of OpenMS to get the newest OpenSWATH developments.
-Alternatively, the `OpenMS releases
-<https://github.com/OpenMS/OpenMS/releases>`_ provide installers for all plattforms.

-We recommend to compile a nightly snapshot from the `OpenMS Git repository
-<https://github.com/OpenMS/OpenMS>`_ on Linux or, if this is not possible, to download the `nightly builds for Windows
+We recommend to compile the ``develop`` branch from the `OpenMS Git repository <https://github.com/OpenMS/OpenMS>`_ on Linux or, if this is not possible, to download the `nightly builds for Windows and macOS <https://abibuilder.informatik.uni-tuebingen.de/archive/openms/OpenMSInstaller/nightly/>`_.
-<http://ftp.mi.fu-berlin.de/pub/OpenMS/nightly_binaries/>`_.

 Installation and compilation instructions can be obtained from the `OpenMS documentation
 <http://ftp.mi.fu-berlin.de/pub/OpenMS/release-documentation/html/index.html>`_.

 Tutorial